Employee Communications: Maine

 Author: Glenn Israel, Bernstein Shur Sawyer & Nelson, PA

-- The State of Maine requires employers to post notices addressing a number of employment law topics, including minimum wage, unemployment, workers' compensation, discrimination and video display terminal (VDT) training.
+- The State of Maine requires employers to post notices addressing a number of employment law topics.
 See Required State of Maine Postings.

 - Maine law recognizes employee claims for defamation.
 See Defamation.